SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

     --8<-- "s8_monitoring/exercise_files/sentiment_classifier.py"
     ```

-1. To begin with lets start by uploading the training data and model to a GCP bucket.
+1. To begin let's start by uploading the training data and model to a GCP bucket.
 Upload to a new GCP bucket
     called `gcp_monitoring_exercise` (or something similar).
 Upload the training data and the trained model to the
     bucket.

     ??? success "Solution"

-        This can be done by running the following commands or manually uploading the files to the bucket using the
+        This can be done by running the following commands or by manually uploading the files to the bucket using the
         GCP console.

         ```